UniversalDependencies/docs/treebanks/en_gum/index.md

 <ul>
   <li>Fin
   <ul>
-    <li>AUX: is, was, can, will, are, would, should, were, may, has</li>
+    <li>AUX: is, was, can, will, are, would, should, 's, were, do</li>
-    <li>VERB: said, have, are, is, has, had, think, want, get, came</li>
+    <li>VERB: have, said, are, know, is, has, had, think, get, want</li>
   </ul>
   </li>
 </ul>